oam-dev/rudr/CONTRIBUTING.md

 first-app-nginx-singleton-trait-ingress   example.com             80        19s
 ```

-To delete this, just do a `kubectl delete configuration first-app` and it will cascade and delete all of the pieces.
+To delete this, run `kubectl delete configuration first-app` and it will cascade and delete all of the pieces.

 ## Contributing via pull requests